-AUSTIN (KXAN) — Austin ISD announced it’s started screening students and staff for symptoms of the coronavirus, “out of an abundance of caution.”
+AUSTIN (KXAN) — Austin Independent School District announced it has started screening students and staff for symptoms of the coronavirus, “out of an abundance of caution.”

 Using a protocol developed by the Centers for Disease Control, school nurses are screening people who’ve traveled to China in the past 14 days, or who come to the health room with a fever.

 Local pediatrician, Brian Temple, said he understands why these precautions are being taken by the district.

 “It makes sense to screen people so they can understand the risk within their own employee population, within the student population,” Temple said.

 The screening involves determining if the student or staff member has had any contact in the past 14 days with a person who may have coronavirus, or who has a confirmed case of the Novel Coronavirus.

 Students and staff are told to stay home if they have a fever over 100.0 degrees, and are not allowed to return to campus until they’ve gone 24 hours without a fever.